 If your child does not have all required vaccines, they may be able to start school with the first or first few dose(s) of the required vaccines.
 They must then receive the remaining doses based on an official schedule.
 Talk to your health care provider about when your child should come in to receive the remaining doses.

-My child has already had the chicken pox.
-Do they still need to get the chicken pox vaccine?
+My child has already had chickenpox.
+Do they still need to get the chickenpox vaccine?

-To apply to opt your child out of taking the chicken pox vaccine, ask your child’s doctor to fill out the Review of Serology or Documentation of Varicella Disease form.
+Ask your child’s health care provider to fill out the Review of Serology or Documentation of Varicella Disease form.
 Bring the completed form to your school.
-Your school will review the form, and let you know if the opt-out request has been approved.
+Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
-Note that if your child is approved to opt-out of the small pox vaccine, they will still need to receive all other school required vaccinations.
+If your child is approved, they will still need to receive all other required vaccinations.

-My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, Hepatitis B, or Polio.
+My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, and/ or Hepatitis B .
 Do they still need to get that vaccine?

-If you think your child may be immune to measles, mumps, rubella, varicella, hepatitis B and/or polio, your child can take a blood test to check for immunity.
+If you think your child may be immune to measles, mumps, rubella, varicella, and/or hepatitis B, your child can take a blood test to check for immunity.
 Bring your child to a health care provider to take the blood test.
-If the blood test shows your child is immune for any of the diseases listed above, your child does not need to get a vaccine for that particular disease.
+If the blood test shows your child is immune to any of the diseases listed above, your child does not need to get a vaccine for that particular disease.

-To apply to opt-out of the measles, mumps, rubella, varicella, hepatitis b, or polio vaccine, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
+To apply to show immunity to measles, mumps, rubella, varicella, or hepatitis b, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
 Bring the completed form to your school.
-Your school will review the form, and let you know if the opt-out request has been approved.
+Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
-Note that if your child is approved to opt-out of a vaccine for a specific disease, they will still need to receive all other school required vaccinations.
+Note that if your child is approved for a specific disease, they will still need to receive all other school required vaccinations.

-What happens if there is a disease outbreak in school and my child has not received the vaccination for that disease?
+What happens if there is a disease outbreak or exposure in school and my child has not received the vaccination for that disease?

 Your child may be excluded from school for at least one incubation period after the last student at school has caught the disease.
 An incubation period is the time between an infection and when the signs and symptoms of the disease start to appear.

 For example: a student at your child’s school gets the measles.
-If your child has not received a measles vaccine, they will be excluded from school during the outbreak, and for 18 days after the start of the last measles case at school.
+If your child has not received a measles vaccine, they will be excluded from school during the outbreak or exposure, and for 21 days after the start of the last measles case at school.

 What is the Citywide Immunization Registry (CIR)?